 Cymbalta is a commonly prescribed antidepressant.
-However, knowing that its broad drug class is antidepressant does not tell the entire story.
-Here is what users should know about the duloxetine drug classifications.
+However, knowing that Cymbalta drug class is an antidepressant does not tell the entire story.
+That is because there are several types of antidepressant drugs.

-Is Cymbalta A Narcotic?
+Is Duloxetine a Narcotic?

-Is Cymbalta A Controlled Substance?
+Is Cymbalta a Controlled Substance?

-Is Cymbalta A Benzodiazepine?
+Is Duloxetine a Benzodiazepine?

 Duloxetine can be used to treat a variety of behavioral health concerns, including anxiety.
-Because of this, some people believe that Cymbalta is a benzodiazepine.
+Because of this, some people believe that it is a benzodiazepine.
+Benzodiazepines are also used in the treatment of generalized anxiety disorder.
 However, this is not the duloxetine class.
 Despite the variety of Cymbalta uses, it has only one drug class.
-That class is not benzodiazepines.
+That class is not a benzodiazepine.

-Is Cymbalta An Opioid?
+Is Duloxetine an Opioid?

-Is Cymbalta A Stimulant?
+Is Duloxetine a Stimulant?

 Is Cymbalta An Antidepressant?